Soccer-Former Chelsea captain Terry joins Aston Villa

-July 4 Chelsea striker Tammy Abraham has joined Swansea City on a season-long loan deal, the Welsh club said on Tuesday.

-LONDON, England, July 3 Former Chelsea and England captain John Terry has joined Championship side Aston Villa, the club's owner said on Monday.
+LONDON, England, July 3 (Reuters) - Former Chelsea and England captain John Terry has joined Championship side Aston Villa, the club's owner said on Monday.

 "Welcome JT to Birmingham city...Aston Villa!@AVFCOfficial Announcement shortly!," Tony Xia posted on Twitter in a sideways dig at the club's cross-city rivals, Birmingham City, who had also sought to sign the 36-year-old centre-half.